xxshady/altv-esbuild-rust-wasm/example/rust-wasm/src/base_objects/docs_borrowed.md

 after destroy (invalid base objects)<br>
 One scope is equal to one tick (both serverside and clientside)<br>
-To use some borrowed base object (read something from it or call something on it) it needs to be attached to some scope
+To use some borrowed base object (read something from it or call something on it) it needs to be attached to some scope (in other words, scope becomes its temporary owner)

 Scopes are passed into event callbacks, timer callbacks, everywhere